veranovus/go-online-game/README.md

 Classic "Rock Paper Scissor" game made in Golang using SDL2 and Golang networking module.

-> Version 0.14
+> Version 0.15

 ## Changelog

+- Shared game settings.
-- Host can close the server.
+- Client no longer can modify the game settings.
-- Ready status is persistent after the user quits and rejoins
-- Improved quiting for both user and client
-- Updated gnet version to latest
+- UI improvements.

 ## Usage